-Fright Night (2011) is a remake of the cult 1985 horror-comedy hit, starring Colin Farrell, Anton Yelchin, David Tennant and Toni Collette.
-It drops the Peter Vincent Becoming the Mask story and turns Charley into a Buffy-type character, with Jerry resembling both Spike (suave and cool) and Angelus (loves to kill and psychologically torture his victims), and Peter as a Vegas showman instead of a former actor.Despite underperforming at the box office, the film has turned out to be a critical success.In late 2012, a direct-to-video sequel was announced under a different studio to be shot in Romania.
-It was later announced that the sequel would be a remake of the original film (and remake of the remake) with Charley, Amy, Peter, and "Evil" Ed coming back, with Jerry Gender Flip as a woman named Gerri.
+Fright Night (2011) is a remake of the cult 1985 horror-comedy hit, starring Colin Farrell, Anton Yelchin, David Tennant, Toni Collette, Imogen Poots and Christopher Mintz-Plasse.
+It drops the Peter Vincent Becoming the Mask story and turns Charley into a Buffy-type character, with Jerry resembling both Spike (suave and cool) and Angelus (loves to kill and psychologically torture his victims), and Peter as a Vegas showman instead of a former actor.Despite under-performing at the box office, the film has turned out to be a critical success.In late 2012, a direct-to-video sequel was announced under a different studio to be shot in Romania.
+It was later announced that the sequel would be a remake of the original film (and remake of the remake) with Charley, Amy, Peter and "Evil" Ed coming back, with Jerry Gender Flipped as a woman named Gerri.

-Even Amy and Charley's mom were upgraded.
-The former uses a flail and silver bullets.
+Even Amy and Charley's mom are upgraded.
+The former uses a flail and silver bullets, and the latter uses a realtor sign as a stake.

 All Is Well That Ends Well: Peter lost his girlfriend, but that's okay!
 We have proof and a whole group of witnesses/victims who can prove vampires exist.

-An Axe to Grind: Charley wields a battle version one during his battle with vampire Ed.
+An Axe to Grind: Charley wields a battle axe one during his battle with vampire Ed.
 He also is seen holding a normal one on the poster to the film.

 The stake gun being similar to the one used in Fright Night II.

-Charlie and Amy being chased by Evil Ed in Peter's lair is extremely similar to a scene in Fright Night II, in which the characters are chased through the library by the werewolf character.
+Charley and Amy being chased by Ed in Peter's lair is extremely similar to a scene in Fright Night II, in which the characters are chased through the library by a werewolf.

 Just when you think they've turned Peter Vincent into a Criss Angel clone, he pulls off the facial hair and wig, resembling something much closer to Roddy McDowall's character (albeit with some Mick Jagger rubbed on).